 The expert’s conclusions are based on the fact that the subjects got better when taken out of the area and worse when exposed again.
 That is a theory that works for concluding that you better call someone if we are talking about your child’s bedroom.
 But the question here is whether this methodology passes Frye-Reed.
 The Maryland high court said that it did not.

-Ultimately, what we have is a sketchy testing in a very controversial toxic exposure case.
-Mold litigation is propelled by endless media coverage which has led to a heightened public awareness of the concerns.
-Courts around the country are grappling the challenge of just how to deal with these cases.
-Still, there is a considerable amount of uncertainty about the type and extent of the injuries that can be caused by mold exposure.
-The science has not caught up to the hype, although I think everyone agrees that mold exposure is not a good thing and can cause real harm.
-The Maryland courts are giving a real heads up about how far plaintiffs’ counsel has to go to show that there is a scientific consensus about the effects of exposure.
+Ultimately, what we have is sketchy testing in a very controversial toxic exposure case.
+Mold litigation is propelled by endless media coverage, which has led to a heightened public awareness of the concerns.
+Courts around the country are grappling with the challenge of just how to deal with these cases.
+Still, there is a considerable amount of uncertainty about the type and extent of the injuries mold exposure can cause.
+The science has not caught up to the hype, although I think everyone agrees that mold exposure is not a good thing and can cause actual harm.
+The Maryland courts are giving heads up about how far plaintiffs’ counsel has to go to show that there is a scientific consensus about the effects of exposure.

 Bonus Take-Home Message

 This case proves another important point, too.
 David Ball says that the only surefire way to score points on cross-examination is to show that the expert really did not do everything that they could do to render their opinion.
-You really need to make sure that you believe your experts have done the differential diagnosis on the case on you are going to have big problems even if the judge does not kick the case the way this one did.
+You really need to make sure you believe your experts have done the differential diagnosis on the case on you will have enormous problems even if the judge does not kick the case the way this one did.

-The opinion provides a rich analysis of what is required under Frye-Reed and should be read by anyone who is trying complex medical causation cases.
+The opinion provides a rich analysis of what is required under Frye-Reed and it should be read by anyone who is trying complex medical causation cases.

 Here are more personal injury-centric expert posts: